NYC TV Station Reviews- by Thomas Clarke

 New York City's broadcast public and educational station.
 During the WTC disaster, they simulcast New York 1 cable news as well as WNET.
 WNYE is now more of a city informational channel and less of a PBS-type station.
 Their transmitter is in Brooklyn.
 Their subchannels carries the city's government broadcasts (24.2) and CUNY-TV (24.3).

 Originally an independent station from Midtown.
 Ted Kennedy and some New Jersey lawmakers twisted the arms of the FCC and then-WOR-TV owner RKO in the early 1980's, so since then, WWOR has been licensed out of Secaucus, NJ.
 They are the flagship station for Fox's MyNetworknetwork.
 Overall, WWOR is currently rated 7th in this market (since 2002, they've fallen behind WXTV in the ratings), but in 2000, they came close to beating WNYW in the ratings.
 Their studios are still in New Jersey (although they might end up sharing a studio with WNYW).
-WWOR recently got the TV rights to the New York Yankees.
 From 1962-1998, WWOR had the broadcast rights to the New York Mets.
-WWOR simulcasts WNYW on 38.2 (which shows as virtual 5.2), and broadcasts the Bounce network on 38.3.
-38.4 simulcasts Mundofox on WPXO.

 The Spanish station out of Paterson affiliated with Univision.
 WXTV and WCBS were the only commercial stations not knocked off the air during the WTC disaster.
 In November 2001, WXTV became the first Spanish language station to beat an English language pre-digital VHF station (WWOR) in a sweeps period.

 The local Fox station.
-Their 10PM newscast resembles a video version of the tabloid NY Post (which, like WNYW and WWOR, is owned by Rupert Murdoch).
-WNYW went from 3rd to 4th in the ratings over the last 14 years and was almost beaten by WWOR and the Spanish stations in the May 2000 sweeps.
+Their 10PM newscast resembles a video version of the tabloid NY Post (which, like WNYW and WWOR, used to be owned by Rupert Murdoch).
+WNYW went from 3rd to 4th in the ratings over the last 20 years and was almost beaten by WWOR and the Spanish stations in the May 2000 sweeps.
 They added a 5-6:30PM newscast in 2002- about 5 years after I suggested they do so in one of my old Excelsior TV columns.
-They presently transmit out of the Empire State Building.
 WNYW is usually 3rd or 4th in the News ratings, but they hope to increase their ratings now that WNBC is plummeting in the ratings.
 As of February 2012, WNYW was still beating WNBC in the 5PM news slot.
-WNYW added a network called Movies on 44.2.
+WNYW added a network called Movies.